How can I arrange a consultation?

 How can I get a quote?

 When you contact me via the contact page form I will get in touch to discuss your ideas.
 Once we have a definite idea of what we are doing I should have a rough idea of how long it will take.
 If it is something small to medium then it will be easier to give you a quote on the time and cost.
-If it is something large scale such as a sleeve or bigger then it will just be charged on time and done one session at a time.
+If it is something large scale such as a sleeve or bigger then it will just be charged on time and done one session or day at a time.

 How old do you have to be to get a tattoo?